woodenzen/insert_1_header/README.md

 # Insert a Level 1 Heading
 _A plug-in for "The Archive" application_

-This repository provides way to set a keyboard shortcut for making a line a level 1 heading.
+This plugin provides way to set a keyboard shortcut for making a line a level 1 heading.

 Inserts a "#" at the beginning of the line the cursor is on.
   - Best when a shortcut key is setup in the "Manage Plugins" panel.